 What really stands out in the SAXX Underwear welcome email is the tone of the copy and the careful yet bold and catchy choice of words.

 Type of welcome: Video

-When you sign up for InVision's free prototyping app, the welcome email makes it very clear what your next step should be: using the app.
+When you sign up for InVision's free prototyping app, the welcome email makes it very clear what your next step should be.

-To facilitate this action, InVision's welcome email doesn't simply list out what you need to do in order to get started.
+To guide people on how to use InVision’s app, the company’s welcome email doesn't simply list out what you need to do to get started.
 Instead, it shows you what you need to do with a series of quick videos.
 Given the visual, interactive nature of the product, this makes a lot of sense.

 Type of welcome: Get Started

 No fancy design work.
 No videos.
 No photos.
 The welcome email Drift sends out after signing up for their newsletter is a lesson in minimalism.

 The email opens with a bit of candid commentary on the email itself.
 "Most people have really long welcome email sequences after you get on their email list," Dave from Drift writes, before continuing: "Good news: we aren't most people."
 What follows is simply a bulleted list of the company's most popular blog posts.
 And the only mention of the product comes in a brief postscript at the very end.